ansorokey/personal-education/khan-academy/algebra-1/unit-1/Lesson 1.md

 # Creativity break: Why is creativity important in algebra?
 Algebra is not concerned with the memorization of problem solving, but rather the in-depth understanding of the tools available to deconstruct a problem into an answer.
 Understanding these tools lead to the ability to solve any variety of problem.

+# Introduction to the Coordinate Plane
+Rene Descartes was a philosopher famous for his line "I think; therefore I am".
+He is also one of the most prominent people responsible for the meshing of algebra and geometry, visualizing the relationships between variables and equations.
+The use of x and y in grids was his direct contribution. since most Algebraic equations are in the format `y = func(x)`, he decided that x was the independent variable, and y was the dependent variable. dependent, meaning that the outcome of y depends on what the input of x is.
+Coordinates on the Cartesian grid `(x,y)` on the grid form a line where any point on the line is also a solution to an algebraic equation.
+When x is __, y is __.